vikejs/vike-vue/packages/vike-vue-pinia/README.md

 export default {
   // ...
   extends: [vikeVue, vikeVuePinia],
-  piniaPlugins: [piniaPluginPersistedstate]
+  onCreatePinia({ pinia }) {
+    pinia.use(piniaPluginPersistedstate)
   }
+}
 ```

-The plugins are registered on the client-side before the SSR state is applied, allowing persisted state (e.g. from `localStorage`) to be properly merged with server state.
+The `onCreatePinia` hook is called after creating the Pinia instance but before the SSR state is applied, allowing persisted state (e.g. from `localStorage`) to be properly merged with server state.

 <br/>